All posts

 Most Lemon Squeezy sellers also use Stripe, Gumroad, or Patreon alongside it.
 Each platform shows its own revenue number.
 None of them show you your combined net across everything after all fees are subtracted.
 For a complete comparison of what each platform keeps, see best platform for digital products 2026.

 That's what Owelet does.
 Connect all your platforms and see your real net income, fee breakdown per platform, and monthly burn in one place.
-Free to start at owelet.app.
+Free to start with a financial dashboard that shows your real net income across all platforms.

-See how Lemon Squeezy's real effective rate compares to all 9 creator platforms →
+See how Lemon Squeezy's real effective rate compares to all nine creator platforms →

 Momo